SDU-eScience/SDUCloudDoc/docs/source/quickstart.rst

 --------------------------------------------------------------------------------

 There are two ways of running an application.
-Either the user can go to the detailed view of an application and push the "Run Application" button on the right side.
-Or the user can run it directly from "My Apps" if they have added it already.
+Either the user can go to the detailed view of an application and push the "**Run Application**" button on the right side.
+Or the user can run it directly from "**My Apps**" if they have added it already.
 Before the application can be run the user is asked to fill in the require infomation or input files.
 Usually the application comes with default values for time limitations.
 Even though it is possible to give the application more time, keep it close to what